EsraOzkaya/EWALectureNotes/README.md

 There will be a quiz exam on April 7th.

-Term Exam will be on May 5th.
+Term Exam will be on May 5th at 1:00pm (Derslik 4 - Derslik 5).

 To register for the BBM488 - Web Services Lab. follow the link [here](http://web.cs.hacettepe.edu.tr/~bbm488)